 - Diversified Portfolio (VDP) Growth Rate: 5.00 %

 - The Share Price row projects the year end company stock price using the current stock price and the estimated growth rate.
-The first year is prorated based on the date of this analysis: 3/23/2017.
+The first year in this example is prorated based on the date of this analysis: 1/17/2019.

-- The Shares to Sell values are calculated using the “Diversification Percentage” assumption.
+- The Owned Shares to Sell values are calculated using the “Diversification Percentage” assumption.

-- The After Tax Proceeds from Shares Sold is calculated using the share price, the cost basis and the “Capital Gains Rate” (this assumes the shares sold are held for at least 1 year).
+- The After Tax Proceeds from Shares Sold & Expiring Options is calculated using the share price, the cost basis and the “Capital Gains Rate” (this assumes the shares sold are held for at least 1 year).
 This row also includes the after tax value of any vested options that expire each year at the assumed annual share price.

-- The proceeds from the shares sold are added to the Value of the Diversified Portfolio (VDP) row and the “VDP Growth Rate” is applied to calculate the year-end totals.
+- The proceeds from the shares sold are added to the Pre Tax Value of the Diversified Portfolio (VDP) row and the “VDP Growth Rate” is applied to calculate the year-end totals.

 - The % Company Stock Holdings row shows the percentage of the “Pre-Tax Value of the Owned Shares and Vested Options” to the “Pre-Tax Value of the Diversified Portfolio.”

-The table data is converted into a graph to illustrate the relationship between the value of the company shares and the value of the diversified portfolio over the 5 year period.
-It shows the effects of this diversification scenario and whether you are becoming more or less concentrated.
+The table data is converted into a graph to illustrate the relationship between the value of the “Owned Shares & Vested Options” to the “Diversified Portfolio Value” over the 5-year period.
+It shows the effects of this diversification scenario and whether the recipient is staying concentrated.

-For additional information on this analysis read the article entitled: Facilitating Owned and Restricted Share Diversification Decisions.
+For more information on this analysis read the article entitled: Modeling Owned and Restricted Share Diversification Scenarios